EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 For example if you think that this would lead to harvesting the organs from the poor to keep many more people alive, you are forgetting the negative psychological impact on the vast majority of the population upon hearing of such a project. **This is a negative moral outcome**.

-Consequences are not just "total lives saved" like maximising a high score in some game.
+Consequences are not just "total lives saved", like maximising a high score in a game.
 That is overly simplistic.
 The very fact you are concerned about *\[insert thing here\]* should give you a clue as to the psychological impact that would go into the moral calculation.

 ### But you don't do X, aren't you a hypocrite?

 I see this argument many times online, that because someone states that a specific behaviour is morally positive, they *must* necessarily adhere to such a behaviour or they do not truly believe their position.

 This is an [ad-hominem fallacy](https://en.wikipedia.org/wiki/Ad_hominem) which can be dismissed fairly easily.